papercliff/data-retrieval/README.md

 for every instance of the running window.
 Then, it finds the most popular of these (`infimum`), and with that, it filters out the keywords that have less popularity.
 This process ensures that the keywords are treated equally.
-The ones that were identified on a quiet day have no advantage over the others.
+The ones that were identified on a bussy time have no disadvantage over the others.

 ### Important edges